runyanjake/whitney/grafana/README.md

 </br>
 We also need to create a dashboard if starting from scratch.
 A good default one for node-exporter is `1860`.

+Setting up the data source is kind of dumb. you need to both indicate you want to communicate over http and to the container by name.
+So the correct thing to put when making a prometheus data source is `http://prometheus_whitney:9090`

+You can check the contents of Prometheus with `curl localhost:9090/metrics`.

 The repo contains `grafana.ini`, the config file for grafana.
 By default this defines the admin account to be `admin:admin`.
 Change that and save the new file as `whitney.ini`, which is what will be copied into the container.

 ### Start with Docker-Compose